-Product fulfillment and first level support for our international customers are provided by our distributors and OEMs.
+Product fulfillment and first level support for our international customers are provided by our distributors, OEMs and Supermicro Global Services.
 Our international sales efforts are supported both by our international offices in the Netherlands, Taiwan, China and Japan as well as by our U.S. sales organization.
-Sales to customers located outside of the U.S. represented 44.8%, 45.8% and 41.8% of net sales in fiscal years 2014, 2013 and 2012, respectively.
+Sales to customers located outside of the U.S. represented 41.7%, 44.8% and 45.8% of net sales in fiscal years 2015, 2014 and 2013, respectively.
+Our long-lived assets located outside of the U.S. represented 23.8%, 27.9% and 35.4% of total long-lived assets in fiscal year 2015, 2014 and 2013, respectively.
+See Note 14 of Notes to our Consolidated Financial Statements in Item 8 of this Form 10-K for a discussion of international sales and long-lived assets.